EighteenZi/rocksdb_wiki/PlainTable-Format.md

 See [Key Encoding](#key-encoding) for format of encoded key.

 #### Key Encoding
-There are two encoding type to the key: kPlain and kPrefix, which can be specified when creating the plain table factory.
+There are two encoding type to the key: `kPlain` and `kPrefix`, which can be specified when creating the plain table factory.

 ##### Plain Encoding
 If fixed key length is given the plain internal key is encoded.